Behodler/reflax-ui/README.md

 6. Sell USDe for USDC on CRV

 With Reflax, Jerome simply stakes USDC.
 Under the hood, the USDc is pooled and staked as per steps 1-3.
-When he wishes to unstake, he simpy supplies the amount of USDc he wishes to withdraw and Reflax figures out the rest.
+When he wishes to unstake, he simply supplies the amount of USDc he wishes to withdraw and Reflax figures out the rest.

 ## How does Flax come in to it?
 In Restaking dapps such as Convex and Beefy, there are usually multiple reward tokens paid out, representing governance tokens at each protocol layer.
 This can be tedious for a claiming user to sweep up, calculate in a common currency and sell.
 Reflax converts all of the reward tokens to a common token, Flax, without incurring a price impact in the conversion.